rwgen1/rwgen/README.rst

 RWGEN
 =====

-RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator built around the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.
+RWGEN is a stochastic spatiotemporal Rainfall and Weather GENerator.

-RWGEN supports both single site (point) and spatial simulations.
+The package is built around the Neyman-Scott Rectangular Pulse (NSRP) rainfall model.
 It can conduct data pre-processing, model fitting, simulation and post-processing.
+Both single site (point) and spatial simulations are supported.

 |